Get insider access

 BenQ EW3270U

 The Dell S2722QC is a better overall 4k monitor than the BenQ EW3270U.
 The S2722QC has much better ergonomics, and its IPS panel has wider viewing angles, making it a better choice for sharing your screen with someone else.
 It's also better for well-lit environments because it gets brighter.
-They have a different selection of inputs as the S2722QC has a USB-C input and two USB 3.0 ports, but the EW3270U has a DisplayPort input.
+The S2722QC has a different selection of inputs including a USB-C input and two USB 3.0 ports, but the EW3270U has a DisplayPort input.
 As for the EW3270U, it's better for dark room use because its VA panel has a higher contrast ratio.

 + Show more